d0tTino/DeepThought-ReThought/README.md

 non-comment code lines changed.
 The CI workflow uses this output to determine whether tests and linters need to run.

+## Manual Release

+The `Release` workflow runs automatically whenever a GitHub Release is published.
+You can also trigger it manually thanks to the `workflow_dispatch` event.
+Navigate to the **Actions** tab on GitHub, select the **Release** workflow, click **Run workflow**, and confirm to start a manual release.
+This is useful for verifying the packaging steps without creating a new tag.

 ## Contributing

 This is currently a solo project developed by d0tTino.
 Contributions are not actively sought at this stage, but feel free to fork the repository or open issues for discussion.